wilsonzlin/edgesearch/README.md

 - Naturally distributed to the edge for very low latency.
 - Takes advantage of Cloudflare for SSL, caching, and distribution.
 - No need to worry about scaling, networking, or servers.

+### WebAssembly

+The [C implementation](https://github.com/RoaringBitmap/CRoaring) of Roaring Bitmaps is compiled to WebAssembly.
+A [basic implementation](./wasm/) of essential standard library functionality is implemented to make compilation possible.

 ## Usage